deusdat/arangomigo/README.md

 ### Supports Arango 3.1+.

 ## Getting an executable
 If you're familiar with Go, you can clone and build this project directly on your target machine.
-If you'd prefer an official build, look in the releases of the project.
+If you'd prefer an official build, look in the builds folder.

 To your executable pass the path to the configuration file, which is defined below.